willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Our primary goal is to quantify how sensitive $\lambda$ is to climate and competition across species' ranges.
 First, we estimate sensitivities at each plot under observed environmental and competitive conditions using perturbation analysis [@Caswell2000].
 This approach ensures that sensitivities reflect the environmental conditions actually occupied by the populations.
-Second, building on previous evidence that North American trees have shown limited cold-edge expansion and hot-edge contraction [@Talluto2017], we test whether sensitivity varies systematically with species' thermal range position.
+Second, building on previous evidence that North American trees have shown limited cold-edge expansion and hot-edge contraction [@Talluto2017], we test whether demographic sensitivity varies systematically with species' thermal range position.
 By quantifying how climate and competition jointly regulate population growth, this framework provides a mechanistic basis for predicting tree responses to climate change, management, and conservation.

 ![Conceptual framework to assess how the sensitivity of population growth rate to climate and competition varies across species' geographic ranges.
 Using repeated measurements of individual trees from forest inventories spanning the eastern United States and Québec, Canada, we fitted species-specific growth, survival, and recruitment models parameterized as functions of individual size, competition, and plot-level climate covariates.
 These demographic models form the components of a size-structured Integral Projection Model (IPM), from which population growth rate ($\lambda$) is estimated for each species $i$ at each plot location $j$.
 We then apply perturbation analysis to quantify the sensitivity of $\lambda$ to climate and competition under the local environmental and stand composition conditions of each plot.
 Cold and hot range limits were identified using the 10th and 90th percentiles of mean annual temperature across each species' distribution.
 By averaging sensitivities across plots within each range edge, we assess how the sensitivity of population growth rate differs between cold and hot distributional limits.](manuscript/figs/concept_fig.png){#fig:concept_fig width=100%}